iamalexyundev/learning-rust/README.md

 ## Currently at

-Chapter 15.2: Implicit Deref Coercions with Functions and Methods
+Chapter 15.5: RefCell<T> and the Interior Mutability Pattern